GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

             --target-tags http-server \
             --description "Allow port 8080 access to http-server"

-4. Get the names and external IP addresses of the instances that were created.
+4. Get the names and external IP addresses of the instances that were created:

         gcloud compute instances list